 - Other miscellaneous, recovery-related expenses

-- Wrongful death, if your loved one was killed
+- Wrongful death compensation, if your loved one died

-No amount of money can ever really repay you for your injuries or restore your peace of mind, but a judgment or settlement for these costs can help with your recovery.
-An experienced personal injury attorney can help you determine which damages to seek in your pedestrian accident case.
+No money can ever repay you for your injuries or restore your peace of mind.
+But a judgment or settlement for these costs can help with your recovery.
+An experienced injury attorney can help you determine which damages to seek in your pedestrian accident case.

 Recovering from a pedestrian accident can be extremely difficult.
-In addition to paying sky-high medical bills and dealing with physical and emotional pain, you may suffer a life-long disability, or worse.
-You don’t have to face this trying time alone.
+In addition to sky-high medical bills and physical and emotional pain, you may suffer a life-long disability.
+But you don’t have to face this trying time alone.
 If you believe the driver was responsible, you may have legal options.

-The Lakewood, Washington pedestrian accident lawyers of Briggs & Briggs can be your lifeline.
+The Lakewood, Washington pedestrian accident lawyers of The Law Offices of Briggs & Briggs can be your lifeline.
 For over sixty years, we have been helping personal injury victims just like you to win compensation for their injuries.
-With lawyers serving Lakewood, Tacoma, Olympia, Puyallup, Chehalis, and Bremerton, we are ready to help you when and where you need it.
-For more information on how we can fight to hold the negligent driver who hit you accountable, call us now at (253) 588-6696.
+With lawyers serving